isc-projects/stork/doc/usage.rst

 Dashboard
 =========

-Main web page of Stork presents a dashboard.
-It presents statistics about applications.
-They include total number of Kea and BIND 9 apps and a number of misbehaving apps.
+The Main Stork page presents a simple dashboard.
+It includes some statistics about the monitored applications such as: a total number of Kea and BIND 9 applications and a number of misbehaving applications.